tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 progress against the uncomputable
 ```

-The claimed advantages for the "slightly unfortunate choice" do not hold over that even more
+The claimed "massive advantage" of TMs do not hold over the λ-calculus.

-ancient model of the λ-calculus, while the latter's relatively straightforward binary encoding make
+First, the number of uniquely behaving TMs with "only" 5 states is
+4^10 \* [632700](https://oeis.org/A107668) = 663434035200 , which is more than
+the number of closed lambda terms of size at most 52 bits (513217604750),
+which exhibit as much if not more interesting behaviour.

+Second, the  λ-calculus is more ancient (by just a few years) and more fixed (no choice of
+tape alphabet size, or number of tapes), leaving no suspicion either.

+BBλ's use of bits, the standard unit of information theory, therefore make it the prefered
-it a preferable yardstick for exploring the limits of computation.
-The real question then is
+yardstick for exploring the limits of computation.
-"Why not λ-calculus?", the answer to which appears to be rooted in historical accident more than anything.

 ## A Universal Busy Beaver